-The Conch shell is a striking sculptural form, with countless variations of twisting and undulating forms its posed potential for sculptural embellishment.
+Inspiration was taken from Baroque fountains by sculptors such as Bernini which often have the recurrent inclusion of conch shells.
+The Conch shell is a striking sculptural form, with countless variations of twisting and undulating structures that posed potential for sculptural embellishment.